Jump to content

 Why we prefer to believe rather than want to know – and what social consequences this has.

-From the moment we think we understand something, we feel relieved.
-The brain breathes a sigh of relief: “Aha!
-Now it makes sense.”
-Whether this insight is based on facts or not is secondary—the main thing is that it fits into our worldview.
-The feeling of having understood something creates control, identity, and security.
+From the moment we think we have understood something, we feel relieved.
+Our brain breathes a sigh of relief: "Aha!
+Now it makes sense."
+Whether this insight is based on facts or not is secondary – the main thing is that it fits into our world view.
+The feeling of having understood something creates control, identity and security.
 It is a psychological reward system that influences our thinking – and divides our society.

 The need for meaning – no matter how wrong

 Our brain loves order.
-It wants to recognize connections, interpret patterns, and classify things.
-This leads to a kind of desire to understand, a neurochemical dopamine rush when we recognize supposed connections – even if they are wrong.
-This “illusion of knowledge” has been well researched: people often overestimate their understanding of things because it feels like they know what they're talking about.
-As soon as a piece of information fits plausibly into an existing worldview, it is stored.
+It wants to recognise connections, interpret patterns, classify things.
+This leads to a kind of desire to understand, a neurochemical dopamine kick when recognising supposed connections – even if they are wrong.
+This "illusion of knowledge" has been well researched: people often overestimate their understanding of things because it feels like they know what they are talking about.
+As soon as a piece of information fits plausibly into an existing world view, it is stored.
 Contradictions?
 They are rejected – for reasons of cognitive dissonance (Wikipedia).

 The appeal of simple explanations